MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 Known issues and work-arounds
 =============================

-- A common problem in sea ice models is (local) perpetually increasing sea ice (plus snow) height; this is problematic due to the mass of the sea ice placing a load on the sea surface, which if too large, can cause the model to crash while attempting to solve for free surface height (regardless of whether a linearized or fully non-linear free surface formulation is employed).
-This problem can occur because of dynamical ice growth (i.e., convergence of ice) or simply too much thermodynamic ice growth and/or net precipitation with insufficient summer melting.
+- An often encountered problem in long simulations with sea ice models is (local) perpetually increasing sea ice (plus snow) height; this is problematic when using a non-linear free surface and :varlink:`useRealFreshWaterFlux` ``=.TRUE.``, because the mass of the sea ice places a load on the sea surface, which if too large, can cause the surface cells of the model to become too thin so that the model eventually stops with an error message.
+Usually this problem occurs because of dynamical ice growth (i.e., convergence and ridging of ice) or simply too much net precipitation with insufficient summer surface melting.
 If the problem is dynamical in nature (e.g., caused by ridging in a deep inlet), the first step to try is to turn off the replacement pressure method (:varlink:`SEAICEpressReplFac` = 0;
-  see :numref:`para_phys_pkg_seaice_VPrheology`); turning this off provides resistance against additional growth due to further ridging.
+  in :numref:`para_phys_pkg_seaice_VPrheology`); turning this off provides resistance against additional growth due to further ridging, because the ice pressure :math:`P` is no longer reduced as :math:`\Delta\rightarrow 0` in nearly motionless thick ice :eq:`eq_pressrepl`.
 If this does not solve the problem, a somewhat more radical yet effective approach is simply to cap the sea ice load on the free surface by defining the CPP option :varlink:`SEAICE_CAP_ICELOAD`.
 This option effectively limits the sea ice load (variable :varlink:`sIceLoad`) to a mass of 1/5 of the the top grid cell depth.
 If desired, this limit can be changed in routine :filelink:`seaice_growth.F <pkg/seaice/seaice_growth.F>` where variable :varlink:`heffTooHeavy` is assigned.